-The main limitation associated with the borehole data used to construct depth contour maps is the sparse spatial distribution of the boreholes in the Area of the Five Communities and surrounding region.
-It is common for any two boreholes within Area of the Five Communities to be 5 to 10 km apart on average, and no well control exists beneath Lake Huron.
-Furthermore, very few boreholes extend through the entire sequence of Paleozoic bedrock; therefore vertical control is limited on some of the deeper bedrock formations (Geofirma Engineering Ltd., 2014b).
+The main limitation associated with the borehole data used to construct depth contour maps is the sparse spatial distribution of the boreholes in the Central Huron area and surrounding region.
+It is common, outside of well clusters associated with hydrocarbon pools, for any two boreholes within Central Huron area to be 5 km apart on average, and no well control exists beneath Lake Huron.
+Furthermore, very few boreholes extend through the entire sequence of Paleozoic bedrock; therefore vertical control is limited on some of the deeper bedrock formations (Geofirma Engineering Ltd., 2015b).